Bachelor of Science in Health Sciences

 MEDEX / PHYSICIAN ASSISTANT TRACK

 Students accepted into the MEDEX Northwest Anchorage Bachelors Program have the option of getting a bachelors degree through UAA or UW.
 Students should compare the requirements of each degree and choose the best option.
-See the UAA degree requirements under General Requirements and the UW degree requirements at the UW website.
+See the UAA degree requirements under Curriculum and the UW degree requirements at the UW website.

 The Bachelor of Science in Health Sciences Degree (BSHS), with a MEDEX Physician Assistant Track provides a BS degree for students who have completed the required education and clinical experience to work as a physician assistant.